LIVE ONLINE COURSE

 There’s no “i” in “team”, but there is in “excitement” and “vision”.
-In this class, you’ll practice pitching exciting ideas and coming up with ways to test them.
+In this class, you’ll practice pitching exciting ideas and write the first page of your Game Design Document.

 Assignment #4: Write your Game Design Document (GDD) between 1-4 pages.
-This should cover all mechanics and rules, and have an example or two using personas.
+This should cover all mechanics and rules.

 In this class, you’ll learn the relationship between rules and player behavior.
 You’ll also get a better grasp on player motivation loops and how to adjust them to your original game.